HurricaneLabs/TA-powershell_transcript/README.md

 - Splunk 7.3, 8.0

 ## How This App Works
-This app provides knowledge objects for working with Windows PowerShell transript logs.
+This app provides knowledge objects for working with Windows PowerShell transcript logs.
+In addition to field extractions, a number of event types are included to support threat hunting use cases.

 ## About Hurricane Labs Add-on for Windows PowerShell Transcript